 Interact with remote repositories

-- Select an organization from the drop-down list.
-This displays a list of repositories in your organization.
+Select an organization from the drop-down to view a list of repositories for that organization.